 Yes, especially hormones like parathyroid hormone that regulate calcium.
 An imbalance can lead to bone loss in your jaw, which weakens tooth support and increases the risk of tooth loss.
 It can also lead to mouth sores and other discomforts.

-7. How can women keep their mouth healthy during hormone changes?
+7. How can women keep their mouths healthy during hormone changes?

 Great question!
 Here’s how to stay on top of it: